raftAtGit/Chainvayler/README.md

   * _SecretCustomer_ resides in a different package, I will tell in a bit what it demonstrates

 __Note__: I tried to cover all the possible edge cases.
 If you notice a case which is not covered, please create an issue.

+There is also an [emulated Bank sample](https://github.com/raftAtGit/Chainvayler/tree/master/bank-sample/src/main/java/raft/chainvayler/samples/_bank) where the _Chainvayler_ injected bytecode is manually added to demonstrate what is going on.

 ### [Running the sample in Kubernetes](#running-the-sample-in-kubernetes)